uaPluto/organizations-info-docs/README.md

 ---

 The **Organizations Info** app enhances Jira Service Management portals by displaying **organization-specific data** directly in the customer portal.
 It helps admins provide visibility of paid/spent hours, tasks, and structured data for each organization in a clear, business-focused view.
+This app is designed to allow integration with external systems (for example, a project management system) and display to the user’s organization how the progress of their requests is going.

 ---